jordanestenanderson/esten.github.io/_projects/lifecourse.md

 introimg: lifecourse-1.jpg
 introimgalt: Grid of screenshots from various pages of the Lifecourse website
 screens1title: Going Digital
 screens1description: The team behind Lifecourse came to us with the unique challenge of building a digital application based around the principles of the existing on-paper Lifecourse program.
-With what a complex system it already was, it was imperative that we not only build this for existing clients but we build it as a learning tool that can onboard new ones.
+With what a complex system it already was, it was imperative that we not only build this for existing clients but we build it as a learning tool that can on-board new ones.
 screens1desktop: lifecourse-screen-1.jpg
 screens1desktopalt: Responsive desktop screenshot of the Lifecourse website "features" page
 screens2desktop: lifecourse-screen-2.jpg